At the Immigrant's Table

 The ingredients for these vegetarian Russian pirozhki were generously provided by Epicure Market.
 Please support the brands that make running this blog possible.

 Comfort food means different things to different people.
-A lot of it depends on the culture you're from: Italians love their cacio e pepe or pasta in marinara sauce.
-The French swoon over melted brie and baguettes with butter.
+A lot of it depends on the culture you're from: Italians love their cacio e pepe or pasta in Italian marinara sauce.
+The French swoon over baked brie and quiches with brie and peaches.
 Some Israelis crave mujadara.
-For many Colombians, the battle for the best comfort food is between cheesy arepas with different arepas fillings and empanadas, both vegan empanadas and vegetarian ones.
+For many Colombians, the battle for the best comfort food is between cheesy arepas with different arepas fillings and vegetarian empanadas.
 And Russians?
-We love our vareniki and Russian pirozhki.
+We love our vareniki, Russian blintzes, and Russian pirozhki.

-So in the effort of bringing as much comfort as possible during these cold, uncertain and frankly crazy months, I bring you my three versions of Bbakedaked Russian Vegetarian Pirozhki.
+So in the effort of bringing as much comfort as possible during these cold, uncertain and frankly crazy months, I bring you my three versions of Bbakedaked Russian Vegetarian Pirozhki with three unique piroshki fillings.

 Grandmother knows best